 You should also look at your local BIA or chamber of commerce.
 A lot of the time they have a boardroom or meeting room that you can get for cheap…or even for free.
 It certainly costs you nothing to send an email or pick up the phone.

 Another venue that folks often don’t think about is the local library.
 I know in my area, I can book a good sized room in a library for about $30 an hour.
 And it comes with all the equipment I need to run a seminar or public workshop.
 If you are doing a half day event you can get away with 4 hours rent – which is less than you’ll likely spend on Facebook Ads.

 The truth is that getting your event set up and organized is THE EASY PART.
 It’s getting bums in the seats that is likely going to be your biggest challenge.
 And that’s where marketing comes in.

 Over the years I’ve been involved with organizing a few marketing campaigns for one and two day seminars.

-Here is a quick cheat sheet for professional speakers who want to try this out, but don’t know where to start.
+Here is a quick cheat sheet for professional speakers and consultants who want to try this out, but don’t know where to start.

 The first question to ask yourself is how big is your list?
 Do you have 500 people?
 1000?
 10,000?